access-ci-org/Integration_Roadmaps/docs/source/tasks/Infrastructure_Description_v2.md

 Skip this section if your resource is not ACCESS allocated.

-Page 16 of the CiDeR Manual has instructions for entering a “conversion factor”.
-This is the NU conversion factor of your resource, divided by 21.576.
-This will be used to compute your initial marketplace exchange rate. **For most compute resources, you should NOT change the conversion factor that you already have listed.
+The CiDeR Documentation has instructions for entering a “conversion factor”.
+This is the NU conversion factor of your resource, divided by 21.576. **For most compute resources, you should NOT change the conversion factor that you already have listed.

-**In a later stage of ACCESS, additional tools will be created to manage your variable marketplace exchange rate.
+** The variable marketplace exchange rate was previously linked to the conversion factor.
+The exchange rate is now managed independently in the XRAS system.
+Documentation for managing exchange rates is available:  [*Variable Marketplace RP Documentation*](https://access-ci.atlassian.net/wiki/spaces/ACP/pages/1238073366/Variable+Marketplace+RP+Documentation).

 ![](media/Infrastructure_Description_v2/media/image2.png)